Skip to main content

 Here are some of the lessons that we are holding close to our hearts following the event:

-1. There are three types of conflict that are interconnected and alive with one another.
+1. Conflict manifests at three levels, in ways that are interconnected and alive with one another.

-These three types of conflict are intertwined and indivisible, and need to be understood as a “whole” in which all components are well held and invested in towards social transformation.
-Moving with and through conflict towards systems change starts from within: harnessing humility and empathy that can be shared with others in our communities and, eventually, in our larger movements.
+These three aspects of conflict are intertwined and indivisible, and need to be understood as a “whole” in which all components are well held and invested in towards social transformation.
+Moving with and through conflict towards systems change can start from anywhere, but inevitably requires engagement with all three levels for transformation to be possible.

 2. Navigating conflict is not a skill to develop, but a community heritage we need to rediscover.